 Preheat your grill for cleaning.

-While grill is preheating, prepare your steak and vegetables.
+While the grill is preheating, prepare your steak and vegetables.

 Sprinkle fillets with salt and pepper, let stand at room temperature for 15 minutes.